paulhitz/EastAfricanMedicalTrust/README.md

 A simple charity website I created for the **East African Medical Trust** (Registered Charity CHY-16991).

 Standards Compliance...
-* XHTML1.1 - This was in 2007, well before HTML5.
+* XHTML1.1 - This was back in 2007, well before HTML5.
 * CSS3
 * WAI-A